 The Seljuk Han of Anatolia

-The only remaining Seljuk-era building in this era, this han with a curious name, along a well-traveled road down from the Black Sea, and whose destroyed crown door was recently restored thanks to a drawing left by an American missionary.
+The only remaining Seljuk-era building in this era, this han with a curious name was built along a well-traveled road down from the Black Sea.
+Its damaged crown door was recently restored, thanks to a drawing left by an American missionary.

 han before 2013 renovation